-College and university teaching areas include undergraduate and graduate applied voice, diction, pedagogy and musical theatre survey/history.
-Her students have sung on Broadway, at New York City Opera and with other regional opera and music theatre companies, won state and regional vocal competitions, been awarded numerous talent scholarships and assistantships and been admitted to undergraduate and graduate music programs across the United States.
+Her college and university teaching areas include undergraduate and graduate applied voice, diction, pedagogy and musical theatre classes in performance, survey, and history.
+Her students have sung on Broadway and national tours, with New York City Opera, and with regional opera and music theatre companies, won state and regional vocal competitions, been awarded numerous talent scholarships and assistantships, and been admitted to undergraduate and graduate music programs across the United States.

-She and her husband, tenor Mark Johnson, are frequent concert collaborators and have appeared in duo recitals and revues for arts organizations in NC, TX, OK, VA, LA and more.
-They are co-directors of Da Capo Studios in Tyler, TX, a private voice studio specializing in classical and musical theatre and have released two recordings of sacred solo and duet music.
+She is married to ‘her favorite tenor’ Mark Johnson, with whom she frequently collaborates.
+They have presented duo recitals and revues for arts organizations in NC, TX, LA, VA, OK, and beyond.
+They are co-directors of Highland Music, a private voice studio specializing in classical and musical theatre and have released two recordings of sacred solo and duet music.

 She is active member of the National Association of Teachers of Singing (NATS) and has served as President of the Dallas-Ft.Worth Area Chapter and Treasurer for the North Carolina Chapter.
 She is also a member of NOA and ACDA.
 She holds the BM degree in Vocal Performance from Oklahoma City University and the MM and DMA degrees in Vocal Performance from Louisiana State University.
 The Johnsons have two wonderful daughters – also performers – and two cats, who have yet to be on stage but are exceedingly dramatic.